kris3713/YACR/README.md

 # YACR (Yet Another Copr Repository)

-This is a **COPR** repository for free/non-free packages that don't have the privilege of receiving auto-updates.
-Or are not available in the official Fedora repositories.
+This is a **COPR** repository for free/non-free packages that don't have the privilege of receiving auto-updates, or are not available in the official Fedora repositories.

 ## Installation Instructions